oricalvo/txsvc/readme.md

 ### Getting Started

-Define application state using Typescript
+First, define application state

 ```sh
 interface AppState {
     counter: number
 }
 ```
-Then, define the a store which manages a single aspect of the application state.
+Then, define the store which manages a single aspect of the application state.
 In our case this is the **counter** field

 ```sh
 class CounterStore {